FRIEDparrot/ClassReview/📘ClassNotes/👨‍🔧Mechanics/🌊Thermal and Fluid dynamics/✈️Aerodynamics/Chapter4 Incompressible flow/1-8 Introduction and overall  Analysis.md

 ![[Excalidraw/1-8 Introduction and overall  Analysis 2023-08-31 13.36.38|400]]
 We note that $c_l$ increases linearly with $\alpha$ at the left side of the curve, and become Nonlinear at the top.
 The maximum of $c_l$ occurs just prior to the stall, We note the lift at $\alpha$ = 0 is finite. **the lift goes to zero only when the airfoil is pitched to some negative angle of attack**, this angle $\alpha$ (when lift equals zero) is ***called zero-lift angle of attack*** and denoted by $\alpha_{L = 0} =0$, and <mark style="background: transparent; color: red">for a symmetric airfoil</mark>, $\alpha_{L = 0} = 0$.

-we review [[📘ClassNotes/👨‍🔧Mechanics/🌊Thermal and Fluid dynamics/✈️Aerodynamics/Chapter1 Introductory Thoughts/1-11 Some Introductory Thoughts#1.5 Aerodynamic Forces and moments|section 1.5]], We also note the **quarter- chord point is commonly used**.
+We review [[📘ClassNotes/👨‍🔧Mechanics/🌊Thermal and Fluid dynamics/✈️Aerodynamics/Chapter1 Introductory Thoughts/1-11 Some Introductory Thoughts#1.5 Aerodynamic Forces and moments|section 1.5]], We also note the **quarter- chord point is commonly used**.

 The drag of airfoil is <u>due to both body friction drag and pressure drag due to flow separation</u>.
 The sum of two effects yields the profile drag coefficient $c_d$ for the airfoil.
 We also note $c_{d}$ is sensitive to $\text{Re}$
 ![[Excalidraw/1-8 Introduction and overall  Analysis 2023-08-31 14.43.23|1000]]